octo-technology/OpenTezos/docs/dapp/front.md

 Let's now take a look at the contract storage.
 The storage will be kept within the component state.
-Let's define a `RaffleStorage` type, that will follows the storage definition
+Let's define a `RaffleStorage` type, that will follow the storage definition:

 ``` typescript jsx
 type RaffleStorage = {